Is your air conditioner working overtime trying to keep your house cool in the summer?

 Keeping the Hot Summer Air Out

 We hope you can put some of these tips to use to help you stay cool this summer.
-If you feel your insulation isn’t doing the job and would like to learn more on how foam insulation can keep your home more comfortable year round, download our free Michigander’s Home Insulation Guide.
+If you feel your insulation may not be doing the job, check out our checklist 18 Signs and Symptoms it May be Time to Update Your Insulation.